Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 5/5/2022

 - AHCCCS does not intend to lower encounter thresholds.
 Providers are encouraged to continue to deliver medically necessary services to members using telehealth and telephone delivery, which are paid/valued at the same rate as face-to-face delivery, to the greatest extent possible.

-- Answer: In addition to the federal relief that is being disseminated or will soon be disseminated directly to providers through the CARES Act* and another COVID funding package that is currently making its way through the legislative process**, AHCCCS has taken many actions to provide financial relief to Arizona Medicaid providers, including:
+- Answer: In addition to the federal relief that was disseminated directly to providers through the CARES Act and the Paycheck Protection Program and Health Care Enhancement Act, AHCCCS has taken many actions to provide financial relief to Arizona Medicaid providers, including:

 - Offered $5.3 million in additional payments to Critical Access Hospitals (CAHs) using the temporary Federal Medical Assistance Percentage (FMAP) increase of 6.2% included in the Families First Coronavirus Response Act (FFCRA).
 The temporary increase allowed AHCCCS to recalculate supplemental payments to CAHs to reflect an increase of approximately 64%.